neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 -rw-r--r-- 1 nootnoot nootnoot    0 Feb 13  2020 .sudo_as_admin_successful
 shiba1@nootnoot:~$
 ```
-There doesn't seem much of interest here, but the `ll` file. let's take a look at that:
+There doesn't seem much of interest here, except the `ll` file. let's take a look at that:
 ```
 shiba1@nootnoot:~$ cat /home/nootnoot/ll
 1